Last Updated on

 - Simmer for at least an hour or until all vegetables are quite soft.

-- Strain into a large, deep bowl and allow to cool.
+- Strain into a large, deep bowl and allow it to cool.

 - Transfer the vegetable stock into smaller containers to freeze.